AiC-Project/aic-project.github.io/README.md

 # AiC Project website

-This website aims to give a high level description of the project, and is not an online version of the application, for which access can be ask at this adresse : aic-project@alterway.fr
+This website aims to give a high level description of the project, and is not an online version of the application, for which access can be asked at this adress : aic-project@alterway.fr

 TODO :
-- add correct links
 - add documentation link
 - add the async campaign gif
+- add favicon
 ---

 # Jekyll Cayman theme